Polypodium virginianum aka Rock Polypody

 Rock Polypody, American Wall Fern, Wall Fern

-How to care for Rock Polypody
+How difficult is it to take care of Rock Polypody

 If you're looking for a plant that offers a moderate level of challenge, Rock Polypody is a great choice to test your gardening skills.